 What unit economics is tracking is whether or not the lifetime value of a customer exceeds the cost of acquiring that customer.
 That alone is fantastic information.
 If you're spending more to get a customer than you'll get out of them, you won't be in business very long.
-Let's look at some less obvious benefits:
+Let's look at some less obvious benefits of tracking unit economics:

 Measuring early success

 In the early stages of a business, unit economics are an even more important factor in determining how much you can spend on acquisition and how much you can expect to get in return.
 They are a great predictor of the long-term financial health of your business model.

 Unit economics are a useful measuring stick for changes you may make to your marketing strategy or budget, pricing model, or any other changes that may affect sales or churn rates.
 Simply knowing whether sales go up isn't enough.
 If the LTV to CAC ratio changes unfavorably, you might want to rethink the decision.

 Your business benefits when you can plan its growth.
-To do that, you need to have some idea on how much capital you will have in the future.
-Combing unit economics with your acquisition rate will give you any idea of how much your company will be bringing in and aid with financial planning.
+To do that, you need to have some idea of how much capital you will have in the future.
+Combing unit economics with your acquisition rate will give you an idea of how much your company will be bringing in and aid with financial planning.